hoodiecrow/ConsTcl/README.md

 __typeof?__ procedure

 `` typeof? `` looks at a value's type and reports if it is the same as the given type.
 To be certain, it looks at the value in two ways: once assuming that the value is a ConsTcl object, and once assuming that the value is an interpreter (the Tcl interpreter, not ConsTcl) alias for a ConsTcl object.
-If one of those affirms the type, the procedure returns #t.
-By Scheme convention, predicates (procedures that return either `` #t `` or `` #f ``) have '?' at the end of their name.
+If one of those affirms the type, the procedure returns `` #t ``.
+By Scheme convention, [predicates](https://en.wikipedia.org/wiki/Boolean-valued_function) (procedures that return either `` #t `` or `` #f ``) have '?' at the end of their name.

 <table border=1><thead><tr><th colspan=2 align="left">typeof? (internal)</th></tr></thead><tr><td>val</td><td>a Lisp value</td></tr><tr><td>type</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>